monarch-initiative/vertebrate-breed-ontology/docs/ubo_developer_docs.md

 This will refresh the breeds component based on the current ROBOT template stored in components/breeds.tsv.

-Note: The component will not update unless the content of the google sheet or the ubo-edit file has changed.
+Note: The component will not update unless the content of the google sheet or the vbo-edit file has changed.
 To "force" the update, add `-B` at the end of the command.
 For example:
 `sh run.sh make components/breeds.owl -B`

 ## Adding entirely new components:

-- Add the name of the component to `src/ontology/ubo-odk.yaml` (in the `components/products` section, like `breeds.owl`).
+- Add the name of the component to `src/ontology/vbo-odk.yaml` (in the `components/products` section, like `breeds.owl`).
 - Run `sh run.sh make update_repo`
-- Add the component to the `sync_google_sheets` `make` commmand in `ubo.Makefile`, essentially:
+- Add the component to the `sync_google_sheets` `make` commmand in `vbo.Makefile`, essentially:
    - creating a new variable for it (like `BREED_TEMPLATE`)
    - adding a wget command underneat the one that is currrently there.